marketredesign/pricecypher-python-api/README.md

 The SDK that this package provides is contained in the top-level package contents.

+## Deployment
+1. Execute `python3 -m build` to build the source archive and a built distribution.
+2. Execute `python3 -m twine upload dist/*` to upload the package to PyPi.

 ## Authors

 * **Marijn van der Horst** - *Initial work*

-See also the list of [contributors](https://github.com/marketredesign/pricecypher_python_api/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/marketredesign/pricecypher_python_sdk/contributors) who participated in this project.

 ## License